Dale Dye: Later career

+Technical advising

 Dye retired from the Marine Corps in 1984 and founded Warriors, Inc. The company specializes in training actors in war films to portray their roles realistically, and provides research, planning, staging and on-set consultation for directors and other film-production personnel.
 His company is the top military consultant to Hollywood.
 While on active duty, Dye was a combat correspondent and earned a Bachelor of Arts degree in English from the University of Maryland University College.
 After retiring, Dye became a correspondent for the Soldier of Fortune magazine.
 He worked for the magazine for one year, during which he worked in Central America, providing guerrilla warfare training to troops in El Salvador and Nicaragua while reporting on conflicts in the region.

+Dye was determined to make Hollywood's depictions of battle more realistic.
+After unsuccessfully offering his services to a number of directors, he pitched fellow Vietnam War veteran Oliver Stone a plan to put actors through a mock boot camp before production of the movie Platoon.
+Dye put the principal actors—including Charlie Sheen, Willem Dafoe, Johnny Depp, and Forest Whitaker—through an immersive 30-day military-style training regimen.
+He limited how much food and water they received; when the actors slept, he fired blanks to keep the tired actors awake.
+Dye, who had a small role in the movie as Captain Harris, also wrote the novelization based on Stone's screenplay.

+Dye also worked as a military technical adviser and personal trainer on the 1992 film Last of the Mohicans, and after working in the same capacity on the acclaimed HBO series Band of Brothers (2001), producers Tom Hanks and Steven Spielberg called upon his expertise again for their follow-up series The Pacific (2010) and Apple TV+ series Masters of the Air (2024).
+In 2017 Dye was recognised as an Honorary Member of the 506th Airborne Infantry Regiment (the regiment under the command of General Robert Sink, whom Dye played in Band of Brothers) for his work in bringing a high degree of quality and realism to cinematic portrayals of combat.